helmetwearer/needy_gf_server/README.md

 # needy_gf_server
-Small server app on OSX to sends SMS and iMessage via JSON service
+Small server app on OSX to send SMS and iMessage via JSON service

 TO RUN: